radiantlogic-v8/documentation-new/documentation/sys-admin-guide/interception.md

 Referential integrity is only supported for Universal Directory stores and persistent cache.
 This means that the users and groups locations configured must point to a Universal Directory store or persistent cache.

-><span style="color:red">**IMPORTANT NOTE – If you cache entries from a directory backend that maintains referential integrity, and use a native change type for detecting changes for cache refresh (e.g. Changelog, Active Directory, DirSync), you must list all backlink attributes that need refreshed in the cache when a change is detected on the main object.
+>[!warning] If you cache entries from a directory backend that maintains referential integrity, and use a native change type for detecting changes for cache refresh (e.g. Changelog, Active Directory, DirSync), you must list all backlink attributes that need refreshed in the cache when a change is detected on the main object.
 For example, to update the directReports attribute in the persistent cache when a change is detected on a user entry, list the manager attribute in the List of Referential Integrity Attributes property.
 Some common related attributes typically found in Active Directory are listed below (this list is not exhaustive):
      member/memberOf
      manager/directReports
      owner/ownerBL
      altRecipient/altRecipientBL
      dLMemRejectPerms/dLMemSubmitPermsBL
-     publicDelegates/publicDelegatesBL**
+     publicDelegates/publicDelegatesBL

 Referential integrity is not enabled by default.
 To enable and configure it, following the steps below.